Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Method

-The peripheral patches are down-sampled to the same size with foveal patches, thus are a low resolution window of a wider field-of-view.
-The foveal patches and peripheral patches are concatenated that model can learn to use either channel at the same chance.
-We sweep foveal patch size in $\{2,4,6,8,10,12,14,16,20,24,28,32\}$ pixels, keeping the number of steps and seed fixed.
+We sweep foveal patch size in $\{2,4,6,8,10,12,14,16,20,24,28,32\}$ pixels, keeping the number of steps and the main sweep seed fixed.
 Intuitively, patch size corresponds to an \emph{effective viewing condition hypothesis}: smaller patches require more active exploration, while larger patches allow more passive recognition.